...

 Villa D'Uma

 A beautiful villa with lovely garden in the middle of greenery.
 You shower in the open air, nice with the sun on you.
 The pool is great to cool off in and it all just feels very relaxed.
-It's on a small street, where you can only get there by scooter, but the staff is always willing to drop you off or pick you up.
+It's on a small street, where you can only get by motorbike, but the staff is always willing to drop you off or pick you up.

 Rate per night from: €42